TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

     The file manager should show a new storage device named RPI-RP2.
 Drag and drop any of the code.UF2 files to this device.
 It will restart after a second or two.
 If this still does not reset the keypad then instead of the code.UF2 file drag and drop the file flash_nuke.uf2, wait a few seconds and then drag the code.UF2 file to the device.
-(3) Note that recent firmware versions are compiled with the early backlight-on commented out in setup().
-This means
-    that if flash_nuke.uf2 is used to wipe the flash memory the calibration arrows will not be visible.
-You can either press in the 4 corners (upper left, lower left, upper right, lower right) on the blank screen, or you can remove the comment for the BL switch-on as shown below, or use an older version of the firmware to calibrate, then load the new firmware over it.
-(The reason for this is because some PC USB ports supply power that keeps the backlight on even if the PC is switched off, when the commented line below is active.)
 -----------------------------------------------------------------------------------------------------------------------
 On First Start:
 You will have to do a four-arrow corner calibration - press at the TIP of each arrow just ONCE.
 If you make a mistake